Find out what grants you can apply for to get funding for recruitment, training and IT improvements if your business completes customs declarations.

 What you must use the grants for

-The training must give your employees skills to:
+The training must give you or your employees the skills to:

 The training does not have to lead to a formal qualification.

-If you want to arrange the training internally, you can use the funding for the cost of delivering the training, like related stationery, room hire and catering.
+If you want to arrange the training internally, you can use the funding for the cost of delivering the training, like related stationery, room hire, catering and travel and subsistence costs.